FenixEdu/fenixedu.github.io/overview/index.md

 ### Explore the Sub-Projects

-Our software ecosystem is composed by several sub-projects that can be deployed within the same instalation.
-If you want to know more about these sub-projects, feel free to browse their respective documentation in the list on the right side of this page.
+The FenixEdu™ project comprehends several sub-projects that can be composed and deployed within the same instalation.
+If you want to know more about these sub-projects, feel free to browse their respective documentation.

 ### Getting Involved